Big Yellow School Bus

 No, only one grant will be awarded per school per school year.
 You may however consider applying to your Local Cultural Council for funding for additional field trips.

 How will we know that Mass Cultural Council received our application?

 Once you’ve successfully submitted your online application, a confirmation screen will appear.

 How will we know if our application was approved or not?

-You will receive an email from the Mass Cultural Council within one week of submitting your application telling you whether or not the application has been approved.
+You will receive an email from the Mass Cultural Council within two weeks of submitting your application telling you whether or not the application has been approved.
 Be sure your email account is set to allow messages from email@example.com.

 How do we get the money?

 First, follow the link in the approval email to the one-page contract.
 Complete this and mail it to the Mass Cultural Council within 30 days of receiving your approval.
 Your grant funds will be electronically transferred within 30 days after we receive your completed contract.
 The funds will be sent electronically as a direct deposit as follows: